Hovagim/Hova/README.md

 - 👋 I’m @Hova
+- ✨ I'm a Ph.D. in Neuroscience
-- 👀 I’m interested in Data Science, Healthcare & Medical research, Neuroscience, and any other scientific puzzle that requires Creating Thinking!
+- 👀 I’m interested in Data Science, Medical & Healthcare research, and Neuroscience, but any puzzle/problem that involves Creating Thinking is fun for me!
-- 🌱 I’m currently completing a Data Science course using Python
+- 🌱 Currently, I'm close to completion of a Data Science course using Python
-- 💞️ I’m looking to collaborate on any data Science project using Python or Matlab
+- 💞️ I’m looking to collaborate on any interesting data Science project using Python or Matlab
 - 📫 I can be reached through goforit777@zoho.com

 <!---